cubucuk/chess_analysis/README.md

 Data:

 The sample data used in the project is downloaded in a pgn file, which then I parsed in my ipynb file python code into an organized dataframe.
 The pgn file contains my username, oponent username, result, my elo, oponent elo, date, termination of the game (the fashion in which the game ended: by mate, by resignation, by time running out etc.) and moves of the game.
+The raw data can be reached from the folder named 'chess_games'

 Results and Findings: